codalnest/files/lgc.md

 (e) Each Sanggunian shall keep a journal and record of its proceedings which may be published upon resolution of the Sanggunian concerned.

-SECTION 53.
+Section 53.
 Quorum. - (a) A majority of all the members of the Sanggunian who have been elected and qualified shall constitute a quorum to transact official business.
 Should a question of quorum be raised during a session, the presiding officer shall immediately proceed to call the roll of the members and thereafter announce the results.

 (b) Where there is no quorum, the presiding officer may declare a recess until such time as a quorum is constituted, or a majority of the members present may adjourn from day to day and may compel the immediate attendance of any member absent without justifiable cause by designating a member of the Sanggunian, to be assisted by a member or members of the police force assigned in the territorial jurisdiction of the local government unit concerned, to arrest the absent member and present him at the session.

 (c) If there is still no quorum despite the enforcement of the immediately preceding subsection, no business shall be transacted.
 The presiding officer, upon proper motion duly approved by the members present, shall then declare the session adjourned for lack of quorum.

-SECTION 54.
+Section 54.
 Approval of Ordinances. - (a) Every ordinance enacted by the Sangguniang

 Panlalawigan, Sangguniang Panlungsod, or Sangguniang bayan shall be presented to the provincial governor or city or municipal mayor, as the case may be.
 If the local chief executive concerned approves the same, he shall affix his signature on each and every page thereof; otherwise, he shall veto it and return the same with his objections to the Sanggunian, which may proceed to reconsider the same.
 The Sanggunian concerned may override the veto of the local chief executive by two-thirds (2/3) vote of all its members, thereby making the ordinance or resolution effective for all legal intents and purposes.